-Thousands flee smoking Bali volcano amid further flight delays
+Bali volcano: Airport reopens after aviation alert level lowered

 "All covered by volcanic ash that come down to the ground, the grass everything," he said, adding he'd already gone back despite the warnings.

-Bali is a popular tourist destination in the east of Indonesia.
+Bali is a popular tourist destination in the east of Indonesia, with almost one in two visitors to Indonesia traveling to the tropical island.

 Almost five million people in total visited Bali in 2016, according to figures from the Department of Tourism, including more than one million visitors a year from Australia as well as hundreds of thousands from around the region, including China.

 The main tourist centers are some distance from Mount Agung.
 Bali's artistic hub, the small town of Ubud, is about 50 kilometers (31 miles) southwest of the volcano, and Denpasar (where the airport is located) and the popular Kuta Beach are more than 63 kilometers (40 miles) away.